genderkit/genderkit/_resources/private-surgery.md

 ### Choosing your surgery team

 You can find useful tips for deciding which surgery team to use on [the Umbrella Cymru website](https://umbrellagwent.od2.vtiger.com/kb/article/396664-Choosing-your-surgeon?catid=1&subid=4).

+You can find more information about private hospitals in the UK by searching on [the Private Healthcare Information Network website](https://www.phin.org.uk/).

 ### More information